WeHaus/docker-image-portus/README.md

 This should offer a recent build of SUSE/portus for docker use.
 Source will not be modified or hacked, so releases never getting delayed due to merge issues.

-This was on of the motivation to fork from [sshipway/Portus](https://github.com/sshipway/Portus) - due to the hacks, the builds are outdated, but also some missing features.
+This motivation was the reason to fork from [sshipway/Portus](https://github.com/sshipway/Portus) great work - due to the 'hacks' he made, the builds are outdated, but also important features are missing.

 This work is specifically build to be configureable and also used in a rancher catalog this [catalog](https://github.com/EugenMayer/kontextwork-catalog/tree/master/templates/registry-slim)